 ADI 2020 took place on 10-12 December 2020.
 Originally scheduled to take place in Singapore, in March 2020, the international conference was moved to a virtual format due to the ongoing COVID‑19 pandemic.
 It was the first time that ADI has hosted its international conference online.

-The 34th Virtual International conference was attended by nearly 1,600 delegates from over 100 countries and included people living with dementia, caregivers, researchers, clinicians, as well as other staff and volunteers of various Alzheimer and dementia associations.
+Nearly 1,600 delegates from over 100 countries participated in the 34th Virtual International conference including people living with dementia, caregivers, researchers, clinicians, as well as other staff and volunteers of Alzheimer and dementia associations.
 Centring on the theme of ‘Hope in the Age of Dementia’, the conference aimed to present hope through new science, new knowledge and new solutions around dementia.

 Because of its virtual format, ADI 2020 boasted a wealth of delegates and representatives from numerous organisations, including the World Health Organization (WHO) and more.